 - Observation booths located at our Docklands and Carlton North Children’s Programs give learners a unique, bird’s eye view of how to implement theory into practice

 - We also offer continuing Professional Development once you are working in the industry.

-Career opportunities in the Early Childhood and School Age Education and Care sector continue to increase, and the demand for trained educators is projected to grow rapidly in the future.
+Career opportunities in the Early Childhood Education and Care sector continue to increase, and the demand for trained educators is projected to grow rapidly in the future.

 Early Childhood Education and Care is a broad field of study and includes child development, teaching and learning theory, brain research, health, safety, nutrition and socio-cultural understanding.